 Look at examples.
 On the left is a screenshot of the PurpleAir Map made on 03 July 2021 after a rainstorm, showing very clean air.
 The screenshot on the right shows readings one day later.
 You can see how the fireworks by East River Park worsened air quality at 11:13 pm on the night of 04 July 2021.

 You can zoom out to see the whole region, country or world.
-Check out the United States, taken just after the fireworks.
+Check out the map of the continental United States, taken just after the fireworks.
 The prevailing winds generally blow west to east, so NYC can be impacted by distant pollution.

 Indoors and on the Go

-LES Breathe also purchased Atmotube portable air quality monitors that can be used indoors at home and around the neighborhood.
-Although we know indoor air quality can be much worse than outdoors, we have been a bit surprised at some of the poor readings in our own apartments and offices.
+LES Breathe also purchased Atmotube portable air quality sensors that can be used indoors at home and around the neighborhood.
+Although we know indoor air quality can be much worse than outdoors, we have been a bit surprised at some of the poor readings in our own apartments and offices!

 This monitor can also measure your daily commute, for instance.
 Unlike PurpleAir, the higher the number on Atmotube’s app, the better the air quality.
 100 is the best.
 The row of smaller numbers break out the readings into different size particles (measured per cubic micron) PM1, PM2.5, PM10 and VOCs (Volatile Organic Compounds) that harm health.